threefoldfoundation/tft-stellar/specs/tfta_to_tft/tfta_to_tft.md

 Users by default get TFT back but technically they can choose to receive another stellar based asset.
 [Stellar Path Payments](https://medium.com/stellar-community/understanding-stellar-path-payments-5eefe55b071b) with strict send is used to send the assets.

+## Problems

+- Bad user experience, especially for 3bot connect users.
+- The 3bot connect wallet only supports TFT, TFTA and FreeTFT, no way to monetize via XLM for example.
-**Open question:**When sending TFT, do we allow to buy from the selling bot?
-If not, what happens to the received XLM?
+- When sending TFT, do we allow to buy from the selling bot?
+If not, what happens to the received XLM as the received TFTA is converted to TFT?

+Instead of selling ourselves, an alternative might be to watch the price and let everybody convert an amount from TFTA to TFT, depending on the price on the different exchanges.
+Even though TFTA and TFT are essentially the same, Exchanges like Liquid and BTC-alpha only have a TFT market.

+This way a 3bot connect app user can get a message like "Do you want to exchange 500 TFTA to TFT?".
+When having TFT instead of TFTA, the user can choose to sell or keep without the Freeflow Foundation being involved.